 14. Irish Coffee

 This one is a little different because of its alcohol content.
-If you want to go extra for your employees, this type of coffee is brewed with whiskey, sugar, and a thick layer of cream on the top.
+If you want to go extra for your employees, this type of coffee is brewed with whiskey, sugar, and a thick layer of cream on top.
 Irish coffee can be a delicious choice and the perfect drink for a cold winter evening while working on some menial office work.

 Whether employees drink coffee because they enjoy the taste or are looking for an energy boost, offering a range of flavors and styles can be a great addition to your workplace.
 Employees may view quality coffee as a sign that their company cares about employee well-being.

 However, some workplaces still offer only a drip coffee maker.
 And guess what?
 It could affect the overall workplace productivity.
 When there are limited coffee options at the office, employees try to find more desirable alternatives.
-This can lower efficiency during the workday and decrease the amount of time they spend in the office.
+This can lower efficiency during the workday and decrease the amount of time employees spend in the office.

 Make sure to share this article with anyone you think could use it!